(2022) with providing recommendations on strategies to accelerate, support, and improve statewide CIE in Oregon.

 OHA needs to hear from people providing and seeking social supports for individuals, as we consider how CIE may benefit from potential new statewide efforts such as funding, technical assistance, incentives, or other efforts.

 The CIE Workgroup brings together individuals representing Oregon's diverse landscape of community, health care, and social services partners whose aligned work is essential to address these issues and achieve the goal of eliminating health inequities.
 The CIE Workgroup's role is to provide recommendations to HITOC and the Oregon Health Authority (OHA) on strategies to accelerate, support, and improve CIE across the state.
 For more information see the CIE Workgroup Charter.

 The Workgroup is comprised of representatives from Oregon's diverse landscape of community, health care, and social service partners.
 HITOC approved the membership at their December 2021 meeting.
 For a list of members see the

-Meetings & Expectations
+Meetings & Key Dates

-- All meetings will be available virtually.
+- All meetings are available virtually.

 - Meeting materials and recordings will be posted here.